 On the face of it, ISO 9001 is often recognised as a business winner – it’s often a pre-requisite to qualify for public sector contracts, or to work with major players in the private sector.

-This is supported by the results of our survey, where 62% cited certification helping them to win new business.
+This is supported by the results of our survey, where 62% cited certification helping them to win new business – part of the reason why 96% would recommend ISO 9001 certification to others.

 However, ISO 9001 was never developed to help organisations win new business; that’s merely been a consequence of certification to the standard being respected as a mark of trust and quality.